autowarefoundation/autoware-documentation/docs/design/autoware-architecture/sensing/data-types/radar-data/radar-pointcloud-data.md

 - [radar_static_pointcloud_filter](https://github.com/autowarefoundation/autoware.universe/tree/main/sensing/radar_static_pointcloud_filter)

-This package extract static/dynamic radar pointcloud by using doppler velocity and ego motion.
+This package extracts static/dynamic radar pointcloud by using doppler velocity and ego motion.
 The static radar pointcloud use for localization like NDT scan matching, and the dynamic radar pointcloud use for dynamic object detection.

 ### Message converter from RadarScan to Pointcloud2